Effects of indoor swimming pools on the nasal cytology of pool workers

 Erkul E., Yaz A., CİNGİ C., Inançli H., San T., BAL C.

-• Anahtar Kelimeler: Chlorine; Hypochlorite, Cytology, Environmental Impact, Eosinophils, Epithelial Cells, Pathophysiology, Rhinitis, Swimming Pools
+• Keywords: Chlorine; Hypochlorite, Cytology, Environmental Impact, Eosinophils, Epithelial Cells, Pathophysiology, Rhinitis, Swimming Pools

 Objective: We aimed to evaluate the relationship between swimming pool pollutants and allergic rhinitis in swimming pool workers.
 Materials and methods: Twenty-seven indoor pool workers (group 1) and 49 control subjects (group 2) were enrolled in the study.
 A skin prick test was performed and a nasal smear was obtained from each subject to evaluate rhinitis.
 Results: When the groups were compared in terms of epithelial cells, group 1 had significantly more epithelial cells than group 2.
 When the groups were compared with regard to eosinophils, group 1 had significantly more eosinophils than group 2.
 The skin prick test results for both groups were not significantly different.
 Conclusion: Indoor pool workers showed severe symptoms of rhinitis and eosinophilic nasal cytology, likely due to chlorine.
 Nasal cytology is an easy-to-administer diagnostic test and can be used to follow up rhinitis in indoor pool workers, along with nasal endoscopy, a detailed clinical history and a skin prick test. © JLO (1984) Limited 2014.